giordanoDaloisio/MODNESS/README.md

 ### 1. How to import the metamodel, the models and generate the code

-In the following we report the steps to import the metamodel and the models, and to generate the code.
+In the following, we report the steps to import the metamodel and the models, and to generate the code.

 #### 1.1 Requirements